opensearch-project/documentation-website/_security-plugin/configuration/multi-auth.md

 ---
 layout: default
-title: Multi-option sign-in
+title: Multiple option authentication
 parent: Configuration
 nav_order: 3
 ---

-# Multi-option sign-in for Dashboards
+# Multiple option authentication for Dashboards

-You can configure the sign-in window for OpenSearch Dashboards to provide either a single option for authenticating users at login or multiple options.
-Currently, Dashboards supports basic authentication, OpenID Connect, and SAML as choices for multi-option authentication.
+You can configure the sign-in window for OpenSearch Dashboards to provide either a single option for authenticating users at sign-in or multiple options.
+Currently, Dashboards supports basic authentication, OpenID Connect, and SAML as the multiple options.

-## General steps for configuring multi-option sign-in
+## General steps for configuring multiple option authentication

 1. Decide which types of authentication to make available at sign-in.
 1. Configure each authentication type, including an authentication domain for the identification provider (IdP) and the essential settings that give each type sign-in access to OpenSearch Dashboards (see steps for each authentication type in the Configuration section of the security documentation).
-1. Add, enable, and configure multi-option authentication sign-in settings in the `opensearch_dashboards.yml` file.
+1. Add, enable, and configure multiple option authentication settings in the `opensearch_dashboards.yml` file.

-## Enabling multi-option sign-in
+## Enabling multiple option authentication

-By default, Dashboards provides a single sign-in environment for basic authentication.
-To enable multiple options for authentication at sign-in, begin by adding `opensearch_security.auth.multiple_auth_enabled` to the `opensearch_dashboards.yml` file and setting it to `true`.
+By default, Dashboards provides basic authentication as a single option for signing in.
+To enable multiple options for authentication, begin by adding `opensearch_security.auth.multiple_auth_enabled` to the `opensearch_dashboards.yml` file and setting it to `true`.

-To specify the authentication types for multi-option sign-in, add the `opensearch_security.auth.type` setting to the `opensearch_dashboards.yml` file and enter multiple types as values.
+To specify the multiple authentication types as options during sign-in, add the `opensearch_security.auth.type` setting to the `opensearch_dashboards.yml` file and enter multiple types as values.
 When more than one authentication type is added to the setting, the Dashboards sign-in window recognizes multiple types and adjusts to accommodate the sign-in options.

+When setting up Dashboards to provide multiple authentication options, basic authentication is always required as one of the values for the setting.
+{: .note }

-For single sign-in, the authentication type is specified by adding a single type to the setting.
+For single option sign-in, the authentication type is specified by adding a single type to the setting.

 ```yml
 opensearch_security.auth.type: "openid"
 ```

-For multi-option authentication, add values to the setting as an array separated by commas.
+For multiple option authentication, add values to the setting as an array separated by commas.
 As a reminder, Dashboards currently supports a combination of basic authentication, OpenID Connect, and SAML as a valid set of values.
 In the setting, these values are expressed as `"basicauth"`, `"openid"`, and `"saml"`.

 ```yml
 opensearch_security.auth.type: ["basicauth","openid"]